rafavzqz/geopdes/geopdes/doc/README.txt

     In the paper we give an explanation of the architecture, the design and the main features of the code.
 This paper can be seen as brief user's guide.

+ * All the functions in GeoPDEs contain a detailed description, that can be accessed with "help <function_name>".
+You can see a list of all the functions in the package, typing in the Octave prompt: pkg describe -verbose geopdes help geopdes (Matlab users)

  * The format for the geometry files is explained in the files

      geopdes/doc/geo_specs_v21.txt      % Single patch geometry